Reduce or eliminate decision drag at the Sovereign Seam: the exact cross-boundary friction point where you cannot compel partners to align.

 Analysis: review failure patterns and what triggered them

-Translation: adapt artifacts to participant domains (defense, transport, open government, space data)
+Translation: adapt tools to participant domains (defense, transport, open government, space data)

 Close: tactics for a sponsor-ready decision briefing